Getting Your Website’s Domain Name

 Getting Your Website Live on the Internet

 Have you ever wondered what it is that makes a website live to the whole world on the Internet?
-For a worldwide giant such as Google, they need multitude of high-tech computers locked up in highly secured buildings where it was reported by Wired that one needs to wear hearing protection before they step into a Google data centre filled with a massive number of computers that maintain the giant’s web services.
-This is because the noise from the fans that control the airflow in the data center is high-pitched and the human ears cannot take the constant thruming of the noise.
-These equipments are likely to be similar in Facebook’s data centres too and they are necessary as their mega websites and other web services need to be online 24/7 with minimal glitches in order to keep their billions of members happy all over the world.
+For a worldwide giant such as Google, they need vast amount of high-tech computers locked up in highly secured buildings where it was reported by Wired that one needs to wear hearing protection before they step into a Google data centre due to the high-pitched noise generated by the multitude of fans that control the airflow in the data centre.
+These equipments are likely to be similar in Facebook’s mega data centres too and they are necessary as their mega websites need to be online 24/7 with minimal glitches in order to keep their billions of members happy all over the world.

 For getting a small or medium sized website live though, one of the options available to website owners actually just involves setting up a regular desktop or laptop computer with some free software that can be legally downloaded from the Internet.
 This computer that houses a website is commonly known as a Web Server to differentiate it from the computers that we use for more common tasks and the process that makes your website live on the World Wide Web is known as website hosting.
 From what you read in personal blogs, it is even quite common for computer hobbyists to just use an extra unit of computer that they have lying around in their homes to setup as a Home Server.
 This Home Server can be used to house various servers such as a web server, a file server to share files with other family members within the household or an email server, which mean you may actually say goodbye to @gmail, @yahoo or @hotmail but…